 - Fishermen are prohibited from catching and keeping barndoor, thorny, and smooth skates due to their low population levels.

 - Management measures in other fisheries also indirectly aid in the recovery of the overfished skate species and conserve the resource.

 Skates are landed primarily in Massachusetts and Rhode Island (mainly New Bedford and Point Judith); 85-95 percent of the landings come from these two states.
 Reported landings increased from 1990 through 2008, partially in response to increased demand, but also due to improved data on the fishery.
 Landings have declined slightly since 2008 due primarily to trip limits on both the wing and bait fisheries.
 In 2012, skate wing landings in New England were more than 10,000 metric tons, and bait landings were about 5,500 metric tons.

 Because of the need to cut the wings, fishing for skates is labor-intensive.
 Nevertheless, participation in the skate wing fishery has grown recently due to increasing restrictions on other, more profitable groundfish species.

 The majority of skate wings harvested in the United States are exported, mainly to France, Korea, and Greece.
 There is also a small domestic demand for processed skate wings from the white-tablecloth restaurant industry.

-Humans only eat the wings of skate.
+Humans only eat the wings of skates.
 The meat of the wings has a striated, fan-like configuration.
 Each wing produces two fillets—one from the upper side and one from the lower.
 The meat is off-white, sometimes pinkish, when raw and is off-white when cooked.

 Skate has a mild flavor similar to scallops.
 At one time it was rumored that skate wings were actually being cut up and sold as scallops.
-However, experts found that the skate’s cartilage body would make this process economically infeasible.
+However, experts found that the skate’s cartilaginous body would make this process economically infeasible.
 (Seafood Handbook, 2011)

 |Serving Size||100 g (3½ oz) raw|